Chanel West Coast Goes Braless Under Lacy Tank Top On Instagram

 And that’s not to mention West Coast’s update from three days ago, as she posed in an outfit with tons of color.
 She wore neon pink pants, black heels and a long sleeved sweater with white stripes along the arm.
 She wore a short wig, along with deep red lipstick.

-In other news, the rapper opened up to The Fresh Committeeabout her recent musical projects.
+In other news, the rapper opened up to The Fresh Committee about her recent musical projects.

 “It’s easier than worrying about what’s being done… I tend to tell the directors what I want, what angles, lighting anyway, so that’s why I wanted to take the lead on this one,” noted Chanel, when speaking about a new music video that she worked on.